 This set of three wall-hanging terrariums includes three different sizes—small, medium, and large—with hanging equipment included.
 The smallest measures 4 inches by 2.6 inches, while the medium comes in at 4.8 inches by 3 inches.
 The largest is 6 inches by 3.6 inches.
 For the price and versatility, this set of three terrariums is an ideal way to add visual interest to most any wall.

 Measuring 6.89 inches by 5.91 inches by 6.89 inches, this pentagon-shaped terrarium is ideal for small plants, such as air plants and succulents.
-This geometric glass terrarium from NCYP has gold metal accents but is also available in black or silver metal trim.
+This geometric glass terrarium from NCYP has gold metal accents.
 One of its sides is open and can be turned to face either up or to one side.

 Note that NCYP’s geometric terrarium is not watertight, so plan to incorporate some type of absorbent material, such as moss, into the soil to prevent leaks.
 As a bonus, this planter comes with a miniature owl decoration to be placed in with the plants.